billcccheng/ptt-search/README.md

 * Will search for 標題 and 內文 simultaneously

 5.08.2017
-* Major revision: Changed to whole code base to react
+* Major revision: Changed whole code base to react
 * Add/Delete Query

 5.10.2017